 When you're selling a few gift certificates, a simple spreadsheet might seem fine.
-But as your business grows, that manual tracking quickly becomes a major liability risk.
-Juggling hundreds or thousands of certificates, partial redemptions, and expiration dates manually is a recipe for errors that can throw off your entire balance sheet.
-This guide is for businesses ready to scale their operations without scaling their accounting problems.
-We’ll cover the proper gift certificate journal entry and the systems you need to automate the process, ensuring your records are always accurate and giving you the confidence to focus on growth.
+But as your business grows, that manual tracking quickly becomes a major liability.
+Juggling hundreds of certificates, partial redemptions, and expiration dates is a recipe for errors that can throw off your entire balance sheet.
+Getting the accounting right—knowing exactly как учитывать подарочные сертификаты в бухучете—is your first line of defense.
+This guide covers the proper gift card journal entry and the systems you need to automate the process, ensuring your records are always accurate so you can focus on growth.

 Before we get into the nitty-gritty of journal entries, let's make sure we're on the same page about what gift certificates mean for your books.
 It might seem simple—a customer gives you money, you give them a card—but the accounting treatment is specific and crucial for accurate financial reporting.
 Getting these fundamentals right is the first step to managing your gift certificate program without creating a headache for your finance team down the road.
 It’s all about understanding when a sale is truly a sale.